Diploma in Professional Studies

 Originally offered within LCC’s Design School, the Diploma in Professional Studies is now expanding to selected courses in our Media and Screen Schools – enabling more students than ever to develop their professional skills, expand their networks and build on their academic knowledge.

-Students on the following courses will be able to apply to DPS from Autumn 2021:
+Students beginning study in Autumn 2023 on the following courses will be able to take part in DPS:

 Design School